rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 ### Blur

 There are many ways to smooth or blur an image.
-The approach taken here is sometimes called mean filtering.
-In general, this algorithm as a low-pass filter.
-That is, it selects the low spatial frequencies present in the image while dispensing with the high ones (which is the opposite of the edge detector we designed in class does).
-For more on spatial filtering and image processing, you might check out this page on frequency filtering.
+The approach taken here is sometimes called mean filtering because we are "filtering" the image by averaging each pixel with it's neighbor and thereby "blurring" the image.

 ```
-Choose a rectangular region RECTANGLE in the image.
+Choose how big your kernel will be.

-For each pixel CURRENT in the region:
+For each pixel CURRENT in the image:
-	For VALUE∈{red, green, blue} value of a pixel:
-		Find the average VALUE of CURRENT and the neighboring pixels
-			immediately to its left, top, right, and bottom.
-		Set VALUE to this average.
+    Move your kernel along the image, averaging the center pixel with all the other pixels within the kernel.
 ```

 As in the glass filter, you will need to deal with the boundary pixels.
-Again, you may choose to wrap the image.
-It is also customary to set pixels on the boundary to a fixed color, for example, to black.
-In your analysis, describe the choices you made and the rationale behind them.
+As far as I'm concerned, you can ignore the edges and start a few pixels in to make things easier.

 | Blurry lilies.
 Kernel size 5 |
 |:---:|